Khalsa Diwan Society Vancouver: Branches

 In the 1960s, the main gurdwara was in Vancouver and the branch gurdwaras were in New Westminster, Abbotsford, Victoria, and Port Alberni.

 By 1973, the cities with KDS temples were Abbotsford, Mesachie Lake, New Westminster, Paldi, Port Alberni, and Vancouver.
 However the New Westminster Khalsa Diwan became its own Sikh society the following year.

 In 1975 the Khalsa Diwan Society of Abbotsford also separated, as the title of the Abbotsford gurdwara was transferred to the separated entity.
 The Abbotsford Sikhs wanted to have local control over their gurdwara, the Gur Sikh Temple.

 Events

 Every March, a celebration of the martyrdom of Mewa Singh Lopoke is held.
 Sikhs from California go to the KDS to celebrate the event.

 First executive committee

-The first executive committee of the Khalsa Diwan Society were members from 1907–1909.
-They included:
+The first executive committee of the Khalsa Diwan Society were members from 1907 to 1909.
+They included the following.